 God is drawing everyone into divine communion.
 Prayer is our response.
-As Saint Augustine says: 'You have made us for yourself, O God, and our hearts are restless till they rest in you (Confessions I.1).
-God' communications with us are communications of love engage our longing for communion.
+As Saint Augustine says: 'You have made us for yourself, O God, and our hearts are restless till they rest in you' (Confessions I.1).

+God's communications with us are communications of love.
+They engage our longing for communion.

 God has been pouring God's Spirit of love out upon the world since the beginning of time, in every culture and to every person, and there have always been those who have listened and responded.

-Tragically, God's Self-communication is often not heard and distorted.
+Tragically, God's Self-communication is often not heard or is distorted.

 We thank God for Jesus who listened and responded with all his mind and heart and soul and strength.
-He became for us God's focal Word, making sense of, giving perspective to, and perfecting all the many ways in which people of every culture have heard and responded to God's Self-communication.
+He became for us God's focal Word, making sense of, giving perspective to, and perfecting all the many ways in which people of every culture have heard and responded to God's Selfcommunication.

 In the Prologue to John's Gospel we read:

 'All things came into being through God's Word, and without the Word not one thing came into being ...

-The Word became flesh and lived among us, and we have seen his glory, the glory as of a father's only son, full of grace and truth ...
+The Word became flesh and lived among us, and we have seen his glory, the glory as of a father's only son, full of grace and truth (or 'full of the gift of truth') ...

 From his fullness we have all received, grace upon grace ...

 No one has ever seen God.

-It is the only Son, who is in the embrace of the Father, who has made God known' (John 1:3,14,16,18).
+It is the only Son, who is in the bosom of the Father, who has made God known' (John 1:3,14,16,18).

 The Spirit of God is always being poured out in the world, in every culture and to every person.
 Jesus' disciples looked on Jesus, his heart pierced on the cross, and opened their hearts to his response to God and to us: a response of love.
-They experienced the Spirit of love that unites Jesus to the God he called 'Abba'.
-It is this Spirit that brought healing and meaning to them in a way that transcended any previous religious experience and they found that the same was true for those of the non-Jewish world who opened their hearts to Jesus in the same way.
-In the words of the Second Vatican Council: 'All are called to union with Christ, who is the light of the world, from whom we go forth, through whom we live, towards whom our whole life is directed' (Lumen Gentium, n.3).
+They experienced the Spirit of love that unites Jesus to the God he calls 'Abba'.